alexandruast/platform-inception/README.md

 * store archives/backups

 #### Changelog
+lnav removed, as it adds nothing of value for a tail/grep power user
+added command line arguments support in pods, from yaml
+added environment variables support in pods, from yaml
 decision to not implement consul/vault lockdown at this time, security needs per customer are very different
 td-agent-bit to listen on udp socket
 lnav ansible role